Nancy Van Sciver

 US OfficeAn integral member of EFAC’s US team, Sheila is responsible for a broad range of operational duties, including database and technology management, overseeing special projects, and sponsor/donor support.
 She has over 20 years of experience both teaching and managing computer systems for schools and businesses.
 Sheila is a graduate of Stanford University and has a Masters in management information systems from the University of Virginia.

-Kenya OfficeBenson manages EFAC’s career development programming and works with graduates to develop our alumni network.
-He has broad experience with business, non-profit and government organizations in Kenya, particularly those focused on internships and job placement for young people.
+Kenya OfficeBenson manages EFAC’s high school and post-secondary programs, including student recruitment, academic performance, post-secondary placements, mentoring programs, and the Bridge Workshops.
 Benson received a MBA in Strategic Management from the University of Nairobi, and a BS in Education from Kenyatta University.

 Director of Communication